New bounds for the Moser-Tardos distribution: Proof of Theorem

 \subsection{The probability that the swaps are all successful}

-We have so far determined necessary conditions for the permutations $\pi^t$, depending on the graphs $G_t^{T,A}$.
+We have so far determined necessary conditions for the permutations $\pi_t$, depending on the graphs $G_t^{T,A}$.
 In this section, we finish by computing the probability that the swapping subroutine causes the permutations to, in fact, satisfy all such conditions.
-Proposition~\ref{fexchange-prop2}, which we quote from \cite{prev-lll}, states the key randomness condition satisfied by the swapping subroutine. \begin{proposition}[\cite{prev-lll}] Suppose that $G_t^{T,A} = G$ and suppose that $B$ is resampled at time $t \leq T$.
-Then there is a unique witness subdag $G'$ (which depends on $G$ and $B$, but not $T$) such that $G_{t+1}^{T,A} = G'$.
-Furthermore, conditional on all past events, $\pi^{t+1}$ satisfies the active conditions of $G_{t+1}^{T,A}$ with probability at most $P_{\Omega}(B) \frac{ (n - a(G'))! }{(n - a(G))!}.$ \end{proposition}
+Proposition~\ref{fexchange-prop2}, which we quote from \cite{prev-lll}, states the key randomness condition satisfied by the swapping subroutine. \begin{proposition}[\cite{prev-lll}] Let $G$ be a fixed witness subdag, and suppose that $B$ is resampled at some time $t \leq T$.
+Then, conditional on all past events, the probability that $G_t^{T,A} = G$ and that $\pi_{t+1}$ satisfies the active conditions of $G_{t+1}^{T,A}$ is at most $\Pr_{\Omega}(B) \frac{ (n - a(G_{t+1}^{T,A}))! }{(n - a(G))!}.$ \end{proposition}

-We finally have all the pieces necessary to prove Lemma~\ref{fwitness-tree-lemma}. { {\ref{fwitness-tree-lemma}} \begin{lemma} Any tree-structure $\tau$ appears with probability at most $w(\tau)$. \end{lemma} } \begin{proof} The Swapping Algorithm, as we have defined it, begins by selecting the permutations uniformly at random.
+We finally have all the pieces necessary to prove Lemma~\ref{fwitness-tree-lemma}. { {\ref{fwitness-tree-lemma}} \begin{lemma} For any given tree-structure $\tau$, the probability that $\tau$ appears is at most $w(\tau)$. \end{lemma} } \begin{proof} The Swapping Algorithm, as we have defined it, begins by selecting the permutations uniformly at random.
 One may also consider fixing the permutations to some arbitrary (not random) value, and allowing the Swapping Algorithm to execute from that point onward.
 We refer to this as \emph{starting at an arbitrary state of the Swapping Algorithm.}

-We will prove the following by induction on $\tau$: the probability, starting at an arbitrary state of the Swapping Algorithm, that the subsequent swaps would produce any subtree $\tau$, is at most
+We will prove the following by induction on $\tau$: starting at an arbitrary state of the Swapping Algorithm, the probability of $\tau$ appearing is given by